futured-ai/futured-ai.github.io/_catalysts_cards/judges.md

     image: /assets/img/images/leonidis.png
     bio: >
       Asterios Leonidis is an Assistant Professor at the University of Crete and Affiliated Faculty at FORTH-ICS.
 His research lies in Human-Computer Interaction (HCI), focusing on areas such as Extended Reality (XR), Human-Centered AI, Ambient Intelligence, IoT, and smart cities.
 He has extensive experience in designing and evaluating interactive technologies for domains including education, accessibility, and cultural heritage, with a strong emphasis on usability, natural interaction, and the societal impact of emerging technologies.
+  - name: Xenofontas Dimitropoulos
+    title: Professor
+    image: /assets/img/images/dimitropoulos.png
+    bio: >
+      Xenofontas Dimitropoulos is a Professor in the Department of Computer Science at the University of Crete.
+He earned his PhD from the Georgia Institute of Technology in 2006, where his research, a collaborative effort with the Center for Internet Data Analysis (CAIDA) at the University of California San Diego (UCSD), led to the creation of the CAIDA: 1) Autonomous Systems (AS) Rank, 2) AS Relationship Dataset, and 3) AS taxonomy.
+These contributions have since seen widespread use in academia and industry.
+Following his PhD, he was a Post-Doctoral researcher at IBM Research Zurich Laboratory until 2008, after which he became a Lecturer at ETH Zurich.
+In 2014, he joined the University of Crete as an Assistant Professor and concurrently became an Affiliated Researcher at the Foundation for Research and Technology - Hellas (FORTH).
+At FORTH, he established and led the Internet Security Privacy and Intelligence Research (INSPIRE) group.
+Prof. Dimitropoulos's research is centered on applied Internet data analysis, with a particular focus on routing measurements.
+In 2021, he received a Best Paper Award from ACM SIGCOMM, the flagship inter-networking conference of ACM.
+He has been the Principal Investigator for three European Research Council (ERC) grants.
+In 2021, Prof. Dimitropoulos co-founded Code BGP with two members of his research group.
+This spin-off from FORTH developed an SaaS platform that provided real-time monitoring of the Border Gateway Protocol (BGP) from hundreds of global sources.
+Code BGP secured a pre-seed investment from Marathon VC.
+He served as CEO of Code BGP until its acquisition by Cisco in 2023.
+The BGP monitoring capabilities of Code BGP have since been integrated into Cisco ThousandEyes, and Cisco has established offices on the campus of FORTH in Heraklion, Greece.
+Currently, Prof. Dimitropoulos acts as a Scientific Advisor to Cisco ThousandEyes, advising on topics related to BGP monitoring.
   - name: Dimitris Tsingos
     title: Co-founder and President of Epignosis
     image: /assets/img/images/tsingos.png